RolandoGR/About-me/README.md

 - 👋 Hi, my name is Rolando García.
-- 👀 I’m interested in Web development and Data Science.
-- 🌱 I’m currently learning Javascript, React and polishing my HTML and CSS skills.
+- 👀 I'm currently looking for an entry-level front-end or full-stack web developer position.
+I'm motivated to learn fast and become a valuable team member.
-- 💞️ I would be thrilled to join social impact or astronomy related projects!
+- 💞️ I would be thrilled to join social impact or astronomy related projects too!
 My interests are broader than that though.
 Reach out if you would like to collaborate!
 I'm willing to listen to your ideas or project proposals.
-- 📫 Send me a DM or reach me through email at rolandogarciaram@gmail.com
+- 📫 Send me a DM or reach me through email at rolandogarciaram@gmail.com.
+I would be glad to hear from you guys

 <!---
 Varrium/Varrium is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.